Rade58/portfolio-webgl/README.md

 ## reminder

-starting modal image can be a gif
+:one: starting modal image can be a gif

+:two: major partial modal; whole page modal after click